jcconnects/UFSC-INE5424/doc/README.md

 2. **Template-Based Design**: For type-safe component implementation
 3. **Process-Based Isolation**: Each vehicle runs in its own process
 4. **Dependency Injection**: Components are passed dependencies through constructors
-5. **Callback Pattern**: For asynchronous event handling in SocketEngine
+5. **Callback Pattern**: For asynchronous event handling in communication engines
+6. **Thread-Per-Component**: Each component runs in its own thread for isolation

 ## Testing Framework